art-media-platform/amp-sdk-go/README.md

 _a turn-key UX and media deployment solution for 3D experiential apps_

-**_art.media.platform_** ("amp") is an SDK for building multi-platform 3D and media-centric apps with pluggable infrastructure where artists and creators control and secure environments.
-The amp client exists as a [Unity](https://unreal.com) and [Unreal](https://unreal.com) app driven by an embedded [Golang](https://golang.org) dynamic runtime library (output by this repo).
+**_art.media.platform_** ("amp") is an SDK for building multi-platform 3D and media-centric apps with pluggable infrastructure where artists and creators control secure environments and "digital-twin" spatial and geographic linking.

+The amp client exists as a [Unity](https://unreal.com) and [Unreal](https://unreal.com) multiplatform app powered by an embedded [Golang](https://golang.org) dynamic runtime library built by this repo.

-This means amp is a "turn-key" 3D-based user interface solution allowing you rapidly publish a native app on Windows, Mac, Linux, Android, iOS, and most XR headsets while also delivering the benefits of embedded and "headless" Go runtime instances with a footprint in single digit megabytes while also running native on SoC metal has been very encouraging.
+This means amp is a "turn-key", 3D-based user interface solution allowing you rapidly publish a native app on Windows, Mac, Linux, Android, iOS, and most AR / VR headsets while also delivering the benefits of embedded and "headless" Go runtime instances with a footprint in single digit megabytes and rather respectable benchmarks.

-This is interesting to:

-- **Storage and content providers** can deploy visually stunning user experiences using amp, delivering an immersive media experience while attracting users.
-This is otherwise only available in AAA games and profoudly more painful through a pure web-based solution -- e.g. [IPFS](https://www.ipfs.com/), Amazon's [S3](https://aws.amazon.com/s3/).
+## What does this framework solve?

+Amp is 3D client-to-infrastructure bridge and is interesting to app developers looking to deploy engaging and memorable visuals while maintaining human engagement securely.
+This is somewhat available in AAA games but is notoriously difficult to deliver using limited web-based solutions such as [three.js](https://threejs.org/).

-- **Library and app developers** regard amp as a flexible UI framework that allows them to focus on their core value proposition.
+The amp stack serves as a bridge that allows app developers to focus on their core value proposition.
 Easily add your own 2D or 3D custom UI components while you get multi-platform build support out of the box.
 E.g. data visualization, geographical and spatial linking.

-- **Geo/Spatial workspaces** are common in geo/spatial centric applications, such as GIS, CAD, and BIM, where integrated 3D visualization is a core part of the user experience.  amp's Unity client natively integrates [Online Maps XR](https://infinity-code.com/assets/online-maps) mapping, allowing you to unify location-based datasets, spatially precise environments, high-fidelity 3D rendering, and extensible linking.
+Geographic-centric applications, such as GIS, CAD, and BIM, typically require integrated 3D as part of the user experience.
+Amp's 3D client natively integrates [maps and locations](https://infinity-code.com/assets/online-maps), allowing you to unify location-based datasets, spatially precise environments, high-fidelity 3D rendering, and extensible linking.

+## Workflow

 This repo is lightweight and dependency-free so that it can be added to your project without consequence.
 At a high level, the development workflow is: